dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

 ## Installation

-If you don’t have SDK yet, please download the Dynamsoft Label Recognizer(DLR) SDK from the <a href="https://www.dynamsoft.com/label-recognition/downloads" target="_blank">Dynamsoft website</a> and unzip the package.
+If you don’t have SDK yet, please download the Dynamsoft Label Recognizer(DLR) SDK from the <a href="https://www.dynamsoft.com/label-recognition/downloads/?utm_source=docs" target="_blank">Dynamsoft website</a> and unzip the package.
 After decompression, the root directory of the DLR installation package is `DynamsoftLabelRecognizer`, which is represented by `[INSTALLATION FOLDER]`.

 ## Build your first application

+Let’s start by creating a console application which demonstrates how to use the minimum code to recognize text from an image file.

+>You can download the entire source code and compiled program from [Here].

 ### Create a new project